K. Special Academic Programs

 Year or Term Abroad

 In recognition of the value of international study, Yale College encourages students to spend an academic year or a term studying on an approved program abroad.
-In order to participate in a Year or Term Abroad, students must have secured both approval from the Yale College Committee on the Year or Term Abroad and admission from an accredited study abroad program.
+In order to participate in a Year or Term Abroad, students must have secured both approval from the Yale Study Abroad and admission from an accredited study abroad program.

 Students in any major may apply.
 Students must be in academic good standing at the start of an approved year or term abroad and be able to return to enrollment at Yale in academic good standing.
 See section D, Promotion and Good Standing, “Requirements for Academic Good Standing.”
 Students must have at least a B average at the time of their application.
 Applicants with a cumulative GPA below 3.0 are asked to submit an additional short essay that addresses their academic performance at Yale and outlines specific strategies for maintaining academic good standing abroad.
 The transcript should demonstrate progress toward raising the GPA in the terms before the intended year or term abroad.
 Applicants should ensure that they also meet the GPA requirement of their intended study abroad program(s).

-The credit application for a Year or Term Abroad is available on the Yale Study Abroad website of the Center for International and Professional Experience.
+The credit application for a Year or Term Abroad is available on the Yale Study Abroad website.
 A complete application includes all of the following: the application for credit, including a statement concerning the proposed course of study; a recommendation form from the student’s director(s) of undergraduate studies; and a recommendation form from the student’s residential college dean.
 Students on Yale financial aid must also submit a Year or Term Abroad Budget for Financial Aid application to Student Financial Services.
 Approval from Yale Study Abroad is contingent upon the Yale Travel Policy and the student’s acceptance into a program or university abroad.
 Students must complete additional pre-departure requirements before arrival in the host country.

 Application deadlines are listed in the Yale College Calendar with Pertinent Deadlines and on the Study Abroad website.